 Park & Ride

-There will be no Park & Ride facilities available over the Spring Bank Holiday weekend.
+There will Park & Ride facilities available over the Spring Bank Holiday weekend on Charmouth Road for travellers entering the town from the east – last buses from town on Saturday and Sunday to be confirmed.
 There will be additional parking at St Andrew’s Meadow field , off Haye Lane – please see above.

 Lyme Regis and the immediate surrounding area offer a wide range of accommodation.